Babe Ruth: Emergence as a hitter

 With the World Series over, Ruth gained exemption from the war draft by accepting a nominal position with a Pennsylvania steel mill.
 Many industrial establishments took pride in their baseball teams and sought to hire major leaguers.
 The end of the war in November set Ruth free to play baseball without such contrivances.

 During the 1919 season, Ruth was used as a pitcher in only 17 of his 130 games and compiled a 9–5 record.
-Barrow used him as a pitcher mostly in the early part of the season, when the Red Sox manager still had hopes of a second consecutive pennant.
+Barrow used him as a pitcher mostly in the early part of the season, when the Red Sox still had hopes of a second consecutive pennant.
 By late June, the Red Sox were clearly out of the race, and Barrow had no objection to Ruth concentrating on his hitting, if only because it drew people to the ballpark.
 Ruth had hit a home run against the Yankees on Opening Day, and another during a month-long batting slump that soon followed.
 Relieved of his pitching duties, Ruth began an unprecedented spell of slugging home runs, which gave him widespread public and press attention.
 Even his failures were seen as majestic—one sportswriter said, "When Ruth misses a swipe at the ball, the stands quiver."

 Two home runs by Ruth on July 5, and one in each of two consecutive games a week later, raised his season total to 11, tying his career best from 1918.
 The first record to fall was the AL single-season mark of 16, set by Ralph "Socks" Seybold in 1902.
 Ruth matched that on July 29, then pulled ahead toward the major league record of 25, set by Buck Freeman in 1899.
 By the time Ruth reached this in early September, writers had discovered that Ned Williamson of the 1884 Chicago White Stockings had hit 27—though in a ballpark where the distance to right field was only 215 ft.
 On September 20, "Babe Ruth Day" at Fenway Park, Ruth won the game with a home run in the bottom of the ninth inning, tying Williamson.
 He broke the record four days later against the Yankees at the Polo Grounds, and hit one more against the Senators to finish with 29.
 The home run at Washington made Ruth the first major league player to hit a home run at all eight ballparks in his league.
 In spite of Ruth's hitting heroics, the Red Sox finished sixth, 20 1/2 games behind the league champion White Sox.
 In his six seasons with Boston, he won 89 games and recorded a 2.19 ERA.
 He had a four-year stretch where he was second in the AL in wins and ERA behind Walter Johnson, and Ruth had a winning record against Johnson in head-to-head matchups.